Deathemonic/AssetStudio/README.md

 #### With AnimationClip

-Select model from "Scene Hierarchy" then select the AnimationClip from "Asset List", using **Model->Export selected objects with AnimationClip** to export.
+Select model from "Scene Hierarchy" then select the AnimationClip from "Asset List", using **Model → Export selected objects with AnimationClip** to export.

-Export Animator will export bound AnimationClip or use **Ctrl** to select Animator and AnimationClip from "Asset List", using **Export->Export Animator with selected AnimationClip** to export.
+Export Animator will export bound AnimationClip or use **Ctrl** to select Animator and AnimationClip from "Asset List", using **Export → Export Animator with selected AnimationClip** to export.

 ### Export MonoBehaviour